Orckestra/orc-shared/README.md

 ### `makeApiAction(name, endpoint, method, options)`

-Returns a valid RSAA from the argumnents given, with sensible defaults.
+Returns a valid RSAA from the arguments given, with sensible defaults.
 Name and endpoint parameters are required.

 `name`: The base name of the action types that will be used to signal beginning and conclusion of the request.
 Actions used will be generated with `makeActionTypes(name)`.